hank-ai/darknet/README.md

 ## macOS CMake Method

 > [!IMPORTANT]
-> Apple GPU acceleration (MPS) requires Apple Silicon (M-series).
-Intel Macs will build a CPU-only version.
+> Apple GPU acceleration (MPS) is recommended on Apple Silicon.
+Intel Macs may work depending on GPU, but are untested.
+Currently, only inference is supported, training is still disabled.

 Install Xcode Command Line Tools, then install Homebrew (recommended):